fl-yu/CUT-RUNTools-2.0/README.md

 See [Directory Structure](docs/bulk-DIRECTORY.md) for basic structure of input and output folders.

 Comparing to the last version for bulk data analysis, the requirement of SLURM job submission environment was removed to compatiable with more computational platforms.

-## Single-cell data analysis

-To get started, please see [Overview](docs/sc-OVERVIEW.md) and [Installation Instructions](docs/sc-INSTALL.md).

-See [Quick Start](docs/sc-QUICK.md) for a most excellent starting point to get familiar with the tool.

-See [Usage Page](docs/sc-USAGE.md) about how to set up the pipeline and detailed usage.

-See [Directory Structure](docs/sc-DIRECTORY.md) for basic structure of input and output folders.

-### The full tutorial of CUT&RUNTools 2.0 can be found [here](docs/2.0-TUTORIAL.md).

 --------